 The Baked Tomino Cheese (£8.50) with rosemary honey & sourdough, was our sure fire winner of the evening.
 It was basically like a mini baked camembert, yet milder in flavour.
 It had a formed edge, yet was fabulously oozy, and melted.
 The rosemary and honey were perfect additions, and altogether it made for one fantastic dish alongside the thinly sliced, toasted sourdough.

 The Curly Kale (£5) with chilli & confit garlic, is one great side dish – you do need some greens when you have so much meat, cheese and bread.
 The kale is beautifully wilted, and not soggy.
 It is very potent in garlic flavour, with a good chilli kick from the fresh chillis.

 The Crispy Jersey Royals (£6) made a superb change to the usual chip side order.
 They had been roasted/fried to give them a thicker, tasty skin, yet were still soft.
 The Romesco Sauce served alongside was slightly tangy, the texture reminding us a little of pesto.
 The Rosemary salt always a winner on a potato dish.

-The drinks list features quite an extensive list of wine, as well as a great selection of cocktails, a number of G&Ts, spirits, beers and soft drinks.
+The drinks list at this cute bar in Spitalfields features quite an extensive list of wine, as well as a great selection of cocktails, a number of G&Ts, spirits, beers and soft drinks.
 The Winter Fruit Cup (£11) with Appleton Signature Rum, Grand Marnier, Amaro Averna and lemon tonic, was a fab twist on a pimms.
 Potent, yet refreshing.

 We loved The Safety Catch (£12).
 With Appleton Signature Rum, orange & bergamot sherbet, lemon, pale ale, it was a light, fresh mix of flavours with a slightly sour edge.